 So how to identify the Real Alphonso Mango?

 - Original Alphonso Mango grows in Devgad Taluka in the Sindhudurg District of Maharashtra.
 The pure and real Alphonso Mango from Devgad gives a natural aroma that is noticeable from a distance.
 Even one mango kept in a room will fill the room with its aroma.

 - Other varieties of Alphonso will not achieve this.
-Research article titled ‘Geographical variation in the flavour volatiles of Alphonso mango’ by scientists from National Chemical Laboratory, and published in the Food Chemistry Journal, (Volume 130, Issue 1, 1 January 2012, Pages 58-66) give a scientific backing to this claim.
+A research article titled ‘Geographical variation in the flavour volatiles of Alphonso mango by scientists from National Chemical Laboratory, and published in the Food Chemistry Journal, (Volume 130, Issue 1, 1 January 2012, Pages 58-66) give scientific backing to this claim.
 The study states that the Alphonso variety grown in Devgad has the highest composition of aromatic compounds mesifuran, (Z)-ocimene and ?-octalactone and thus they are the major contributors to the Devgad Alphonso flavour.

 - Have a look at the mangoes.
 They should ‘look’ soft and touch soft if they are naturally ripened.
 Chemically ripened mangoes are yellow, yet hard.

 - Observe the colour.
 Chemically ripened mangoes look uniformly coloured.
 Naturally ripened mangoes show gradients in yellows and green.

 - Mangoes should not show wrinkles.
 Many people feel that if mangoes show wrinkles, they are good.
 The fact is that mangoes will show wrinkles if they are overripe.
 If mangoes are wrinkled, yet green, avoid them.
 This means they were harvested immature.